marekvantuch/esf-mu-portal/README.md

 Source structure
 ----------------------

-- /doc - documentation of the project
+- */doc* - documentation of the project
-- /src/main - java application sources
+- */src/main* - java application sources
-- /src/modules - Drupal modules and features modules
+- */src/modules* - Drupal modules and features modules
-- /src/themes - Drupal theme for the project
+- */src/themes* - Drupal theme for the project
-- build.xml - Phing build file
+- *build.xml* - Phing build file
-- pom.xml - Maven build file
+- *pom.xml* - Maven build file

 ***

 Roadmap
 -------

-Version 0.1 *(May 2013)*
+Version 0.1

 - [x] First functional version, ability to log in into remote machine from web using custom HTML5 client.
 - [x] Only running locally from one Virtual Machine to another.

-Version 0.2 *(June 2013)*
+Version 0.2

 - [x] Drupal integration module is created.
 - [x] Remote client server running on a standalone server with designated port so that multiple computers can connect to it.

-Version 0.3 *(July 2013)*
+Version 0.3

 - [x] Correct privilegies settings for the drupal module so that it can be integrated into the existing website
 - [x] Styling of the module to align with the page which it integrates with.

+Version 0.4

+- [x] Migration of client application from Guacamole to Drupal module.
+- [x] Connection between the various parts of the system are functional.

+Version 0.5

+- [ ] Translations of UI to czech language.
+- [ ] Automated deployment scripts

+Version 0.6

+- [ ] Ability to execute commands on the Remote Connection client page from Drupal site.

 ***